tomfelker/astrolock/README.md

 1. clone this repository

-1. install the requirements, which includes PyTorch (but no need for GPU support, the CPU is plenty fast)
+1. install the requirements, which includes PyTorch (but no need for GPU support, except perhaps for focus.py)
     * `python -m pip install -r requirements.txt`

 1. From the root of the cloned repository, run `python -m astrolock`